ankitmaloo/ankitm.github.io/_posts/2025-10-24-reverse-engg-catan.md

 We (me and multiple LLMs i posed this question to) found the mechanisms where random number generations isn't truly random, the architecture patterns enable rigging, but at the same time, all of this could have an innocuous explanation (eg: anti cheat mechanisms, where they use these to balance the game).

 **What about other LLMs?**
 GPT-5 high when given the files could unpack them using uwdtool, and then gave me the contents of the file.
 Though no over the top reaction.
-It also failed at an intermediate step which I could not figure out why so it produced empty files + files with function names, and that was it.
+It also failed at an intermediate step which I could not figure out why so it produced empty files with just function names and no content, and that was it.
+Hard to debug where it missed out on the content.

 Kimi K2 (in chat) initially refused to help me.
 This is the response: